nostrca/nostrca/README.md

 **How can we help keep the service sustainable?**

 _Although there's no cost, we wouldn't be sad if people wanted to zap a few sats to nostr@nostr.ca._

+**Are you affiliated with the Nostr protocol or nostr.com?**

+_Absolutely not, just a Nostr fan that's trying to help expand the ecosystem._